mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 *Sales security lead time* is set globally for the business in :menuselection:`Inventory app --> Configuration --> Settings`.
-On the configuration page, under the :guilabel:`Advanced Scheduling` heading, locate the box for :guilabel:`Security Lead Time for Sales` to enable the feature by checking the box.
+On the configuration page, under the :guilabel:`Advanced Scheduling` heading, locate the box for :guilabel:`Security Lead Time for Sales`, and click the checkbox to enable the feature.
 Next, enter the desired number of calendar days.
 This security lead time is a buffer notifying the team to prepare for outgoing shipments earlier than the scheduled date.

 .. example::
-   Setting the :guilabel:`Security Lead Time for Sales` to `1.00` day pushes forward the :guilabel:`Scheduled Date` of a :abbr:`DO (Delivery Order)` by a day.
+   Setting the :guilabel:`Security Lead Time for Sales` to `1.00` day pushes forward the :guilabel:`Scheduled Date` of a delivery order (DO) by a day.
 In that case, if a product is initially scheduled for delivery on April 6th, but with a one-day security lead time, the new scheduled date for the delivery order would be April 5th.